reach/router/README.md

 ### Nested Routers

 You can render a router anywhere you want in your app, even deep inside another Router.

-All the matching and linking will be relative to all the parents.
+1. Use a wildcard path on the parent component so nested paths match it.
+2. Set the basename in the child router to the `url` of the parent.

 ```jsx
 render(